f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>th result,</span>
     <span>and a lot more.</span>
     <span>Using PHP, you can make all these calls directly to MySQL without having to run the</span>
-    <span>MySQL program yourself or use its command-line interface.
+    <span>MySQL program yourself or use its command line interface.
 This means you can save</span>
     <span>the results in arrays for processing and perform multiple lookups, each dependent on</span>
     <span>the results returned from earlier ones, to drill down to the item of data you need.</span>
     <span>For even more power, as you&rsquo;ll see later, there are additional functions built right into</span>